rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 restore a file from Cloud Backups to verify that the data being backed up can be restored.

 **NOTE**: Not all servers can benefit from Cloud Images.
-Specifically, servers that utilize Boot from Volume configurations cannot be imaged.
-Additionally, while a server image can be useful, Images should never be considered the only source of backup as the file integrity is not verified as part of the image process.
-Rackspace strongly recommends file level backups for your most important data.
-As such, it's important to consider the best solution for disaster recovery for your business.
+Specifically, servers that use *Boot from Volume* configurations cannot be imaged.
+Additionally, while a server image can be useful, images should never be considered the only source of backup because the image process does not verify the file integrity.
+Rackspace strongly recommends file-level backups for your most important data.
+Thus, you should consider the best solution for disaster recovery for your business.
 You can review the differences between Server Images and Cloud Backup in this article: [Rackspace Cloud Backup vs. Cloud Server Image Backups](https://support.rackspace.com/how-to/rackspace-cloud-backup-vs-cloud-server-image-backups/)

 ### Code

 The last attack surface exposed to the Internet is the code.
-You and your developers must ensure that the code is enforcing proper authentication and authorization.
+You and your developers must ensure that your code is enforcing proper authentication and authorization.
 For example, a web application should not be executed with administrator-level privileges.
 File authorization should be carefully defined and all inputs on the application should